codecombat/codecombat/app/assets/markdown/apcsp-internet-simulation.md

 - Explain in your own words how packet processing works.
 - Why are packets useful?
 - How did the class handle security?
 What vulnerabilities are there still?
 How could you address them?

-### Assessment Questions:
-- What does the Predator and Prey simulation omit when it models real life?
-[EK 2.3.1A]
-- What are the tradeoffs if you were to add these omitted details?
-[EK 2.3.1C]
-- How did your hypotheses change as you experimented with the model?
-[EK 2.3.2C]
-- What are the benefits of modeling situations like these on computers?
-[EK 2.3.2E]
-- What are some examples of models being used in society?
-[EU 2.3]